Reserve your spot on our 2025-26 roster while you still can!

 It’s basically impossible to start the college admissions process gradually.
 Practically from the moment you fill in the final SAT bubble, someone is asking you for something.
 Your guidance counselor wants a list of schools by Friday!
 Your dream school wants you to schedule a visit ASAP!
 Your favorite teacher is waiting for you to […]

-How to Write a Great Transfer Essay
+Guide to Writing a Great Transfer Essay

 Topic: Admissions, advice, College Admissions, Essay Resources, Essay Tips, Essay Writing, Quick Tips, Tips | Posted on May 1st, 2018 | Written by Kat Stubing